Reduction systems and degree bounds for integration: Rigorous degree bounds

-satisfies $\deg_v(g) \le \varphi(\deg_v(f))$ for all $g \in C[t_1,\dots,t_n]$ with $\deg_{w_i}(g) \le \varphi_i(\deg_{w_i}(f))$ for every $i\in\{1,\dots,k\}$. \end{lemma} \begin{proof} Let $g \in C[t_1,\dots,t_n]$ such that $\deg_{w_i}(g) \le \varphi_i(\deg_{w_i}(f))$ holds for every $i\in\{1,\dots,k\}$.
+satisfies $\deg_v(g) \le \varphi(\deg_v(f))$ for all $g \in C[t]$ with $\deg_{w_i}(g) \le \varphi_i(\deg_{w_i}(f))$ for every $i\in\{1,\dots,k\}$. \end{lemma} \begin{proof} Let $g \in C[t]$ such that $\deg_{w_i}(g) \le \varphi_i(\deg_{w_i}(f))$ holds for every $i\in\{1,\dots,k\}$.
 The case $g=0$ is trivial.
 For $g\neq0$, let $t^\alpha \in \supp(g)$ with $\deg_v(t^\alpha)=\deg_v(g)$.
 Then, by $v_j \le \sum_{i=1}^k\lambda_iw_{i,j}$, we have $\deg_v(g) = \sum_{j=1}^nv_j\alpha_j \le \sum_{j=1}^n\sum_{i=1}^k\lambda_iw_{i,j}\alpha_j = \sum_{i=1}^k\lambda_i\deg_{w_i}(t^\alpha)$ since $\alpha_j \ge 0$.
 Using $t^\alpha \in \supp(g)$ and the assumptions on $\varphi_i$ and $c_i$, it follows that $\deg_{w_i}(t^\alpha) \le \deg_{w_i}(g) \le \varphi_i(\deg_{w_i}(f)) \le \varphi_i(c_i\deg_v(f))$.
 Altogether, with $\lambda_i>0$, we obtain $\deg_v(g) \le \sum_{i=1}^k\lambda_i\deg_{w_i}(t^\alpha) \le \sum_{i=1}^k\lambda_i\varphi_i(c_i\deg_v(f)) = \varphi(\deg_v(f))$. \end{proof}

-Note that in the following theorem, the value $+\infty$ does not appear in the degree bounds and we restrict to nonnegative weights.
-So, we can use the construction of the previous lemma to obtain a new degree bound that excludes the value $+\infty$ and is monotonically increasing as well.
+Note that, in the following theorem, the value $+\infty$ does not appear in the degree bounds and we restrict to nonnegative weights from $\mathbb{R}_0^+=[0,\infty[$.
+So, we can use the construction of Lemma~\ref{lem:conversion} to obtain a new degree bound that excludes the value $+\infty$ and is monotonically increasing as well.